Electric Scooter Speed Limiters: Laws, Safety & Legal Alternatives

 Speed limiters act as a built-in safety feature that regulates how fast an electric scooter can go.
 Manufacturers install it in electric scooters for various purposes.

-Battery and Component Longevity: Micro Mobility Report states that scooters commuting at 25 mph speed takes the energy consumption of 30% as compared to capped speed.
-Limiters deliver an effective, reliable and durable commutes–means less breakdown and lower maintenance hassles.
+- Battery and Component Longevity: Micro Mobility Report states that scooters commuting at 25 mph speed takes the energy consumption of 30% as compared to capped speed.
+Limiters deliver an effective, reliable, and durable commute—means less breakdown and lower maintenance hassles.

 Typical Speed Limits in the USA